Reports and Dashboards

 # Audit Trail Report

-The report have beside the ReadMe tab two main sections:
+The report has beside the ReadMe tab two main sections:

 # Data Exchange Data Models